Imixs-Faces Fileupload

 Imixs-Faces Fileupload is a custom component to provide a fileUpload widget.
 The component consists of the following parts

-• the FileUploadController - a front-end controller to push uploaded files into a workitem
+• the FileUploadController - a front-end controller to push uploaded files into a workitem (based on JSF 4.0)

-• the i:imixsFileUpload - a JSF widget
+• the i:imixsFileUpload - a JSF component to be used in JSF pages

 <i:imixsFileUpload id="file_upload_id" />